Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: QC Thermodynamics of CWGBHs

-Figure~\ref{CCC} presents the heat capacity $C$ as a function of the event horizon radius $r_h$ and the scale-dependent parameter $\gamma$, revealing critical thermodynamic behavior that characterizes phase transitions in CWGBHs.
-The color gradient in this contour plot distinctly separates regions of negative and positive heat capacity, corresponding to thermodynamically unstable and stable phases, respectively.
+Figure~\ref{CCC} presents the heat capacity $C$ as a function of the event horizon radius $r_h$ for several values of the scale-dependent parameter $\gamma$, revealing critical thermodynamic behavior that characterizes phase transitions in CWGBHs.
+The line plot employs distinct line styles for $\gamma = \{0, 0.05, 0.10, 0.20\}$, clearly showing regions of negative heat capacity (thermodynamically unstable) and positive heat capacity (thermodynamically stable), separated by divergences where $C \to \pm\infty$.
+The divergence occurs at the condition $k r_h^3 + 3\beta^2\gamma - 2\beta = 0$ in the denominator of Eq.~\eqref{heaaat}.
 For low values of $\gamma$, a sharp transition from negative to positive $C$ occurs as $r_h$ increases, marked by a divergence in the heat capacity that signals a second-order phase transition.
 This behavior becomes less pronounced as $\gamma$ increases, demonstrating that scale-dependent corrections tend to smooth out the phase structure and can delay or suppress thermodynamic instabilities.
-The critical region near $r_h \approx 1.4$ and $\gamma \lesssim 0.2$ identifies a threshold horizon radius beyond which the BH becomes thermodynamically stable.
+The heat capacity divergence disappears entirely when $\gamma$ exceeds the exact critical threshold